 You are here

 Smith was honored by Chicago magazine as a Chicagoan of the Year in 2007.
 That same year, the prestigious James Beard Foundation named him Humanitarian of the Year.
 In 2008 Chef Art Smith received an Honorary MBA Degree, awarded by the Dedman School of Hospitality at Florida State University.
 Smith was inducted into the Chicago Culinary Museums Hall of Fame in 2010.
-September 30, 2010 was proclaimed by Richard M. Daley, Mayor of The City of Chicago as Chef Art Smith Day in Chicago.
-May 19, 2012 Chef Art Smith received an Honorary Doctorate of Culinary Arts from Johnson and Wales University, North Miami Campus.
+September 30th 2010 was proclaimed by Richard M. Daley, Mayor of The City of Chicago as Chef Art Smith Day.
+On May 19, 2012 Chef Art Smith received an Honorary Doctorate of Culinary Arts from Johnson and Wales University, North Miami Campus.